hiimtaylorjones/heroku-consulting-example/development_notes.md

 ```

 Seems kind of weird considering we don't have any `scaffolds` javascript.
 We do have a sass file named `scaffolds.scss` but it has no relation to our javascript.
 I've patched this to not include the `scaffolds` tag for the time being, chalking it up on confusion around how to include `scaffolds.scss` since that was a known issue.

+### Mystery Man

+Found an issue in `app/views/posts/show.html.erb` where we were trying to include an image manually.
+While the image showed up, we weren't really utilizing the Asset Pipeline to the best of our ability.
+So I decided to use `image_tag`.